onetwosri/no-teleport-olm/lightning cycle olm.md

 There are a few different ways to shift the cycle:
     1. Tanking a hit instead of moving to the next safespot.
-        - This shifts the cycle by 1 (crystals -> lightning, or lightning -> teleports, or teleports -> crystals)
+        - This shifts the cycle by 1 (**crystals -> lightning**, or lightning -> teleports, or teleports -> crystals)
-    2.
+    2. Making the head turn from mage side to melee immediately.
+        - Examples of this are what happens when you land your dwh or you do a single cycle of 4:0 like in 1 DWH start example #3.
+        - This shifts the cycle *forward* by 1 (crystals -> teleports, or lightning -> crystals, or **teleports -> lightning**)
+    3. Running all the way to the mage hand
+        - Examples is what you do when you cripple the hand with mage->dwh->dwh
+        - This shifts the cycle back by 2 (crystals -> teleports, or lightning -> crystals, or **teleports -> lightning**)

 ## II.
 Melee Hand